 - Why critical incident debriefing increases the incidence of PTSD

-- Why this version of the rewind technique is safer and more reliable
+- How this version of the rewind technique has been modified to make it safer and more reliable

-- Trauma-focused rewinding: The psycho-biological reason why the refined rewind technique works so consistently well
+- Trauma-focused rewinding: the psycho-biological reason why this refined rewind technique works so consistently well

 - A step-by-step breakdown of the essential stages of the rewind technique

-- The chance to see a live demonstration of removing a phobia or PTSD symptoms in one session
+- The chance to see a live demonstration of working with a phobia or trauma

-- The advantages of using a non-intrusive psychological technique to treat trauma, PTSD and phobias
+- A clear understanding of the advantages of using a non-intrusive psychological technique to treat trauma, PTSD and phobias

-- Knowledge of when not to use this technique – and what can be done instead
+- Important information about when not to use this technique – and what can be done instead

 - How you can carefully apply this technique to relieve a huge range of anxiety disorders